zupzup/reactgym/README.md

     * list of exercises, field for reps (number), field for weight (number), counter starts when 'save' is pressed

 #TODOS:
+* modal
+    * via event
+    * globally reachable
+    * pass in content-component to render
-* crud for exercises
+* crud for exercises (header-delete, header-add with a modal)
-* crud for workouts
+* crud for workouts (header-delete, header-add with a modal)
 * trainings
 * sass / compass instead of style.css :)
 * persistence in localstorage